Milan Stojadinović: Finance Minister

-Prime Minister
+Prime minister

 In 1935, he became the leader of the Serbian Radical Party, which with some other parties formed a coalition Jugoslovenska Radikalna Zajednica (Yugoslav Radical Union, JRZ) and won the elections.
 The JRZ was made of the Serb Radicals, the Slovene People's Party led by Father Anton Korošec and the Yugoslav Muslim Organization led by Mehmed Spaho, which Stojadinović called a "three-legged chair" that was missing a "fourth leg", namely the support of the Croats.
 Stojadinović wrote in his memoirs: "I called our party the three-legged chair, on which it was possible to sit when necessary, although a chair with four legs is far more stable".
-On 24 June 1935 he was elected Prime Minister and Minister of Foreign Affairs.
-He survived a failed assassination attempt by the Damjan Arnautović in 1935.
-The Regent for the boy king Peter II, the Prince Regent Paul, appointed Stojadinović Prime Minister partly because he was regarded as a financial expert who would deal with the effects of the Great Depression, and partly because Stojadinović was believed to be capable of making a deal with the Croat politicians to resolve the thorny question over whether Yugoslavia was to be a federation or a unitary state.
+On 24 June 1935 he was elected prime minister and Minister of Foreign Affairs.
+He survived an assassination attempt by Damjan Arnautović, a school teacher, in 1935.
+The Regent for the boy king Peter II, the Prince Regent Paul, appointed Stojadinović Prime Minister partly because he was regarded as a financial expert who could deal with the effects of the Great Depression, and partly because Stojadinović was believed capable of making a deal with Croat politicians to resolve whether Yugoslavia was to be a federation or a unitary state.
 One of Stojadinović's first acts was to loosen censorship on the press and to free 10,000 political prisoners.
 Through the JRZ Stojadinović had a submissive skupshtina (parliament), but the JRZ never became the mass movement that Stojadinović had envisioned.